Portrait, 1914, from the Josiah Royce Collection

 Please e-mail your paper or abstract to michael.brodrick@gmail.com by Tuesday, October 1, 2019.

-Keynote Speakers: Professor Cheryl Misak, University of Toronto Professor Jackie Kegley, California State University at Bakersfield Professor John Clendenning, California State University at Northridge
+Professor Jackie Kegley, California State University at Bakersfield

 Submissions: